Begin your research with these entries at Oxford Music Online (log-in required off campus).

 Many journals can be found in multiple online databases while others are in-print at Bracken Library.
 Click here to search for a specific journal title, including online and physical locations.
 Use the filters on the left and the search bar above to narrow your results.
 You can also download the browser extension LibKey Nomad to eliminate paywalls you might encounter, if you find an article on Google, Wikipedia, or a publisher's website.

-The Music Collection at University Libraries uses Library of Congress Classification, or LCC, for organizing books and scores on the shelves.
-This system, maintained by the national library of the United States and utilized by libraries across the country and around the world, groups together items on similar subjects.
-Each item is then assigned a unique call number which combines alphabetical and numerical characters.
-These features are designed to make browsing library collections easier for users and librarians alike.
-Tip: Enter the first part of a call number into OneSearch to see all items in a given section.
+The Music Collection uses Library of Congress Classification, or LCC, for organizing print books and scores on the shelves.
+Used in libraries worldwide, this system groups items by topic and assigns each a unique alphanumeric call number.
+Hint: Enter the first part of a call number into OneSearch to see all items on a given topic.

 Call Numbers for Music Theory and Composition: